Crypto lender BlockFi declares bankruptcy as FTX contagion spreads

 BlockFi marks the fourth crypto-focused company to seek bankruptcy protection this year, following FTX, Voyager Digital and Celsius Network.
 After FTX filed for bankruptcy earlier this month, BlockFi announced on Twitter that it was pausing client withdrawals as a result of FTX's implosion.
 The FTX meltdown has also impacted some crypto prices and the nonfungible token market.

-Tech entrepreneurs Zac Prince and Flori Marquez founded BlockFi in 2017 with financial backing from Akuna Capital, Coinbase Ventures and Fidelity among other firms.
+Tech entrepreneurs Zac Prince and Flori Marquez founded BlockFi in 2017 with financial backing from Akuna Capital and Coinbase Ventures among other firms.
 BlockFi started to struggle financially in July and received a $400 million bailout from FTX.

 Days after FTX declared bankruptcy, BlockFi said it had significant exposure to FTX and its other corporate entities.
 BlockFi held some of its crypto assets in custodial accounts with FTX, adding a level of complication to the bankruptcy proceedings.